learn-co-students/your-first-lab-cb-gh-000/README.md

 ## Instructions

-This lab is just about practicing the lab workflow on Learn using the `learn` CLI.
+In this this lesson you will practice the workflow that allows you to solve labs on Learn.

 1. Click on the "Open" link on the lab toolbar above.